2023 Most Popular Materials Sciences Master's Degree Schools in the Southeast Region

 Most Popular Southeast Region Schools for a Master's in Materials Sciences

 Our 2023 rankings named Duke University the most popular school in the Southeast Region for materials sciences students working on their master’s degree.
-Located in the large city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.

 Women make up 57% of the materials science majors at the school.